mit-pdos/sigmaos/cpython3.11/Doc/library/ssl.rst

 .. attribute:: SSLSocket.context

    The :class:`SSLContext` object this SSL socket is tied to.
+If the SSL socket was created using the deprecated :func:`wrap_socket` function (rather than :meth:`SSLContext.wrap_socket`), this is a custom context object created for this SSL socket.

    .. versionadded:: 3.2